I love Italy: The gelato, the papagalli, the dolce far niente. Somehow my head got tangled in these clichés like a fork in a heap of spaghetti.

 Order a nice drink like an Aperol Spritz and they will give you a plate full of niblets with it – that’s Italia!

-If you are still hungry, you can order – who would have guessed? – a pizza which is really good and – considering the location – quite reasonably priced.
+If you are still hungry, you can order – who would have guessed? – a pizza that is really good and – considering the location – quite reasonably priced.

 Hotel Risi* is located right on the shore and their comfortable rooms are reasonably priced.